jkb91jkb91/my_tutorials/gitlab+jenkins/jenkins/README.md

 -Remember that if container restart it will launch with "default" jcasc config so each new changes you have to add to jcasc config made in GUI
 -USE docker volumes instead of volumes mapping >> its recomended
 -After starting Jenkins remember to test persistence with docker restart jenkins
-Always use specific version of IMAGE of Jenkins
+-Always use specific version of IMAGE of Jenkins
 -Alwasy use specific PLUGIN VERSIONS

+How it works
+Load Balancer on gcp points to domain on GoDaddy
+GoDaddy has to A records
+-gitlab.projectdevops.eu
+-jenkins.projectdevops.eu

+Why to use LoadBalancer here ??
+Because jenkins and gitlab are in VPC with only internal IP addresses LoadBalancer hides them
+LoadBalancer can use IAP to give privilleges only for specifif users

 # Details
 1. Quick Start